aquamoth/automatopia/readme.md

 Automatopia
 ===========

+**Fork info**: This fork adds RequireJS support instead of CommonJS to client side scripts.

 This repository contains build and test automation for JavaScript applications.
 It's intended as a starting point for your own JavaScript projects.
 It's best for standalone applications, not npm modules.
 It includes:

 * Automated build (using Jake) with: